- all (adj./adv.)

-- Old English eall "every, entire, the whole quantity of" (adj.), "fully, wholly, entirely" (adv.), from Proto-Germanic *alnaz (cognates: Old Frisian, Old High German al, Old Norse allr, Gothic alls), with no certain connection outside Germanic.
+- Old English eall "every, entire, the whole quantity of" (adj.), "fully, wholly, entirely" (adv.), from Proto-Germanic *alnaz (source also of Old Frisian, Old High German al, Old Norse allr, Gothic alls), with no certain connection outside Germanic.
 As a noun, in Old English, "all that is, everything."

 Combinations with all meaning "wholly, without limit" were common in Old English (such as eall-halig "all-holy," eall-mihtig "all-mighty") and the method continued to form new compound words throughout the history of English.
 Middle English had al-wher "wherever; whenever" (early 14c.); al-soon "as soon as possible," al-what (c.
 1300) "all sorts of things, whatever."
 Of the common modern phrases with it, at all "in any way" is from mid-14c., and all "and everything (else)" is from 1530s, all but "everything short of" is from 1590s.
 First record of all out "to one's full powers" is 1880.
 All-terrain vehicle first recorded 1968.
 All clear as a signal of "no danger" is recorded from 1902.
 All right, indicative of approval, is attested from 1953.